-Epidermolysis bullosa is a rare group of inherited conditions that causes a person to develop blisters in the skin and mucosal membranes when they come into contact with heat, friction, rubbing, scratching, or minor injury.
+Epidermolysis bullosa is a rare group of inherited conditions that causes fragile skin that tends to blister easily.
+Blisters often develop as a result of scratching or rubbing the skin, coming into contact with heat, friction, or a minor injury.

 Epidermolysis bullosa (EB) is caused by a fault, or mutation, in the keratin or collagen gene, and it affects the connective tissues.

 Three main types of EB might occur, and previous research suggests that 6.5 in every 1 million newborns in the United States may have one of these types